craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 ## Riphound

 You have spent your life before adventure working under the [[Baron Glask]].
 The [[Eastlick Mossland]] is ruled with a bloody fist, and it was your duty to see through the administration of the beatings.
-Your life has been brutal and deadly.
+Your life has been brutal, deadly, and exciting.
 And so it shall continue to be.

 You gain...
 You are proficient in the...
 You know ...